ocaml-multicore/ocaml-effects-tutorial/README.md

 exn -> 'a (* bottom *)`).

 Effect handlers are defined in the modules `Effect.Deep` and `Effect.Shallow`.
 We'll discuss the differences between the two later.
-(TODO THOMAS)

 ```ocaml
 module Deep : sig